 The identification of capital in the technical—a devil in the details—is a key point of departure for Dyer-Witheford within autonomist IS.
 Although Dyer-Witheford ultimately affirms the dissolution of the subject-object distinction, replaced by ‘cyborgs’, ‘flesh machines’, or the ‘cyber-carnal’, the process of dissolution takes place on the combined and uneven terrain of capital.
 Determination of species-becoming is only granted to an elite few (495).
 Instead of proliferating combinations, Dyer-Witheford endorses the establishment of non-capitalist criteria by which to judge and transform technology, “tantamount to a call for the reappropriation of the means of production” by proletarians within a framework of collective planning.
-(Dyer-Witheford 1999, 215, 216).
-The knowledge and capacities invested in proletarians may then be turned against capital through communist recodification of the technical.
-This would surpass the purely reactive form of technological development, assigned by the original cycle of struggles methodology, to include a critical inventive-power in proletarians.
+(Dyer-Witheford 1999, 215 – 216).
+The technical knowledge and capacities of proletarians could then be turned against capital through communist recodification of the technical.
+This would surpass the purely reactive form of technological development, assigned by the original cycle of struggles approach, to include a critical inventive-power in proletarians.

-A dialectic of class struggle is equipped to identify moments of alienated technical code for recodification (Feenberg 1991, 1999), and Dyer-Witheford’s emphasis on the inventive-power of proletarians suggests paths for the communist recodification of technology to travel.
+A dialectic of class struggle is equipped to identify moments of alienated technical code for recodification (Feenberg 1991 and 1999), and Dyer-Witheford’s emphasis on the inventive-power of proletarians suggests paths for the communist recodification of technology to travel.
 As I’ve suggested, alienation generally, and alienation from control over technological development more specifically, provide a useful analytic lens from which judge technological development.
 The other side of this is the discovery of disalienating moments that could help generate criteria for recodification.

-Foreclosure theory has attempted a dialectic, similar to what I’m suggesting.
+Foreclosure theory has attempted a dialectic similar to what I’m suggesting.
 Unlike a model of active class struggle, however, the dominant power-relations in production are seen to determine proletarian political claims (Fuchs 2013; Fuchs and Sevignani 2013; Dean 2005, 2012).
 Marxian IS is indeed no stranger to the claim that capital and the state reappropriate political and emancipatory tendencies.
 Rao et al. (2015) have recently identified corporate appropriation of the open-source movement as a response to the struggles of digital proletarians.
 The skill and knowledge of proletarians, identified by the autonomists, here proceeds under terms appropriate for capital.
-As with the demands of Fordist youth that rebelled against epochal conformities, the terms of social or technological transformation reappear in the service of capital.
+As with the demands of those that rebelled against the epochal conformities of Fordism, the terms of social or technological transformation reappear in the service of capital.
 Likewise, increased sociality and connections have been transformed into an apparatus of capitalist (Andrejevic 2011) and state surveillance.

-If capital finds ways to reinscribe alienation in emancipatory activity, there remain contradictions in high-technology capitalism that allow for moments of disalienating practice.
-The significant emphasis placed on computer-science in contemporary accumulation requires a simultaneous development of skill in digital workers, both unwaged and waged.
-Alienated from our direction as a species, as with the general forms of alienation relevant in high-technology capitalism, such skill presents possibilities for disalienating technological practices.
-The failure to direct this skill lies in progressive organizing.
+If capital finds ways to reinscribe alienation in emancipatory activity, there all the same remain contradictions in capitalist accumulation online that allow for moments of disalienating practice.
+The emphasis capital places on computer-science requires a simultaneous development of skill in digital workers, both unwaged and waged.
+Alienated from our direction as a species, such skill presents possibilities for disalienating technological practices.
+Kate Milberry notes that democratically-motivated hackers introduce solidaristic imperatives into lines of technological change.
+“Tech activists recode software in a way that anticipates the progressive social change its authors pursue; in this way, their theory of social change begins on practice” (2012, 110).
+Johan Soderberg identifies affinities between theories of the Second International and the utopic mythology mobilized by hacker groups, in which the recodification of technology is tied to an emancipatory, if deterministic, view of new technology (2013).
+Biella Coleman recognizes a variety of new technological forms that emerged from Indymedia coders, as they responded to different needs and discourses within a group culture of collectivity (2004).
+Technology therein is developed to support a politics of “globalization from below.”